 Any student requiring a special housing accommodation of any type should send the request and documentation to Timothy Rogers (firstname.lastname@example.org), the Coordinator of Disability Services at Simmons College.
 Please visit the Simmons Disability Services website for more information and documentation forms.

-Medical documentation for a request based on medical needs must be started no later than March 13, 2012 for returning students wishing to remain in their special accommodations in the fall.
-November 14, 2012 is the deadline to start the process for spring housing.
+Medical documentation for a request based on medical needs must be started no later than March 12, 2014 for returning students wishing to remain in their special accommodations in the fall or be granted an accommodation.

-Current resident students who are in special accommodations and plan to live on campus for the fall must re-submit medical documentation by Wednesday, March 14, 2012 to determine participation in the Room Selection Process.
+Incoming students who wish to have special accommodations and plan to live on campus for the fall must submit medical documentation as soon as possible.
 Please go to the Simmons Disability Services website for information and necessary medical documentation forms.

 Send documentation forms to:

 or email to email@example.com

 FAQ: Special Housing Accommodations

 What do I need to do in order to be assigned a room?You need to: